-ACC Requirement: Injury Management and Rehabilitation Video Can you add the link to watch the video
+ACC Requirement: Injury Management and Rehabilitation Video

 The University is part of the ACC Accredited Employers Partnership (AEP) programme.
 As part of this programme, we are required to follow a set of standards against which we are externally audited every year.
-A short (3-minute) video has been created for managers with direct reports as a reminder of their responsibilities if one of them has a work-related injury.
+A short (3-minute) video has been created for managers with direct reports as a reminder of their responsibilities for their employees' work-related injuries.